 #Step 1: Check Device Management Profiles

 Go to Settings > General > VPN & Device Management.
 This is the most important check.
-If you see a profile you didn’t install — and you’re not using a corporate or school-managed device — it could be monitoring software.
+If you see a profile you didn’t install and you’re not using a corporate or school-managed device, it could be monitoring software.
+According to Apple’s configuration profile documentation, profiles can grant deep access to device data, including location and browsing history.

 Tap the profile and select Remove Profile to delete it.